Better Cybersecurity and Threat Intelligence RSS feeds

 Technical Summary

-Source: https://www.knostic.ai/blog/pbac-examples
+Source: https://blog.polyswarm.io/muddywater-targets-mena-governments-with-phoenix-backdoor

 Executive Summary